 Those who were expecting more funding would be allocated to waivered services through Developmental Disability Services in this year’s state budget may be in for a longer wait.
 Felty and others don’t expect extra funding this year because of budget concerns due to the economic fallout from coronavirus.

-This is Part II of a 2-part series.
+This is Part II of a 2-part series on Developmental Disabilities Services in OK.
 Read the first part, “Lack of Funding Leaves Vulnerable Families Waiting,” here.